ToyotaInfoTech/RAMN/docs/hardware/microcontroller.rst

    ECU A Boot0 test pad.

-The BOOT0 pin of ECUs B, C, and D are controlled by ECU A. ECU A should ensure the BOOT0 pin of each ECU is properly set before activating their power supply.
+The BOOT0 pin of ECUs B, C, and D are controlled by ECU A. ECU A should ensure the BOOT0 pin of each ECU is properly set before activating its power supply.